1994 NCAA Division I-A football season: Southwest Conference announces dissolution

 In February 1994, before the season began, an announcement was made regarding the future of the Southwest Conference.
 In 1991, the SWC became an all-Texas conference as Arkansas left the SWC to join the Southeastern Conference.
 As 1994 began Texas was rumored to be considering joining the Pac-10 with Big Eight member Colorado (rumors that would resurface over a decade later, which eventually resulted in Colorado joining the Pac-10 with Utah to form the Pac-12), while Texas A&M was reported to be looking at joining the SEC (which they would eventually do in 2012).
 On February 25, 1994, it was announced that Texas, Texas Tech, Texas A&M, and Baylor would be joining with all eight of the teams in the Big Eight to form the Big 12 Conference, in 1996.
 Following this decision, another decision was made regarding the future of remaining SWC members SMU, Houston, TCU, and Rice; SMU, TCU, and Rice would join the Western Athletic Conference while Houston joined Conference USA.
-(Of the schools that joined the Big 12, as noted, the only one that did not stay in the conference was Texas A&M. TCU, SMU, and Rice all eventually became part of Conference USA as well, with TCU being the first to join while the other three schools joined as part of the 2005 conference realignment.
+(TCU, SMU, and Rice all eventually became part of Conference USA as well, with TCU being the first to join while the other three schools joined as part of the 2005 conference realignment.
 TCU left for the Mountain West Conference in 2005 and eventually joined their former SWC brethren in the Big 12, while SMU and Houston became part of the American Athletic Conference in 2013 with the former Big East football schools that were still in the conference.
-Rice still plays in C-USA.)

-Heisman Trophy

-The 1994 Heisman Trophy presentation ceremony was held on December 10, 1994, at the Downtown Athletic Club in New York City.
-The five finalists were:
+Rice joined the AAC in 2023.
+Houston would eventually accept an invite to the Big 12, joining the conference for the 2023 season, and SMU would join the Atlantic Coast Conference in 2024.)